nrejai/lab0/index.md

 ##### My Favorite Quote
 <!-- quoting text -->
-> Reach for the stars so if you fall you land in the clouds.
+> "Reach for the stars so if you fall you land in the clouds."

 ##### My Favorite Piece of Code I've Written
 <!-- quoting code -->